nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 6. Refer to the [Features](#features) below for details of each command.

-Now that you have set up the HustleBook, lets take a look at what Hustlebook offers to allow you to do the hustle without moving a muscle.
+Now that you have set up the HustleBook, lets take a look at what HustleBook offers to allow you to keep the hustle without lifting a muscle.

 --------------------------------------------------------------------------------------------------------------------